willDDDD/SteamIt/README.md

 Fangyi Zhang - Front page design, Video

 Zongxian Feng - Deploying our React App to Google Cloud Platform, Processing raw data, Front/backend integration, Assist other team members.
+## For more specific information, pleace read the final report that we upload above.